I won’t lie: the truth about activewear is pretty discouraging.

 It’s pretty easy to find organic/non-toxic sports bras that fit well, are comfortable, and provide a good amount of support.
 (Well, at least for a small-chested person like me.
 It’s a lot more difficult for larger-chested folks.)

-Shirts are easy, too—you can just wear any non-toxic tank or t-shirt, and there’s no shortage of those on the market.
+Shirts are easy, too—you can just wear any cotton tank or t-shirt, and there’s no shortage of those on the market.
 And they don’t need to be stretchy or fancy.

-Keep reading for my reviews of various (almost) plastic-free legging brands, plus some tips for how to make your leggings more “squat-proof.”
+Keep reading for my reviews of (almost) plastic-free non-toxic activewear brands, plus tips for making your leggings more “squat-proof.”

-This guide contains affiliate links, which means we may earn a commission if you decide to make a purchase (though not all links are affiliate!).
+This guide contains product recommendations and we may receive compensation if you purchase through certain links.
 Some of the clothing was gifted, and some I bought at full-price.
-As always, we only make recommendations that are genuine.
+As always, we only make recommendations that are genuine!

 Most conventional activewear contains microplastics, endocrine-disrupting chemicals, antimicrobial treatments, and other potentially toxic chemicals that can threaten your long-term health.